Cuts, Scrapes (Abrasions), and Puncture Wounds

 - Apply antibiotic ointment and keep the wound covered.

-- Seek medical care within 6 hours if the affected person thinks they might need stitches.
+- Seek medical care within 6 hours if the bleeding does not stop, as the wound might need stitches.

 - Any puncture wound through tennis shoes or sneakers has a high risk of infection and should be seen by a doctor.

 - Any redness, swelling, increased pain, fever, red streaking, or pus draining from the wound may indicate an infection that requires medical care.

 What is the best first aid for a cut or scrape?

 The first step in the care of cuts, scrapes (abrasions) is to stop the bleeding.
 Most wounds respond to direct pressure with a clean cloth or bandage.
 Hold the pressure continuously for approximately 10 to 20 minutes.
 If this fails to stop the bleeding or if bleeding is rapid, seek medical assistance.

 Next, thoroughly clean the wound with soap and water.
 Remove any foreign material in the wound, such as dirt, or bits of grass, which may lead to infection.
 Tweezers can be used (clean them with alcohol first) to remove foreign material from the wound edges, but do not dig into the wound as this may push bacteria deeper into the wound or injure subcutaneous (under the skin) structures.
 The wound may also be gently scrubbed with a washcloth to remove dirt and debris.
 Hydrogen peroxide and povidone-iodine (Betadine) products may be used to clean the wound initially, but may inhibit wound healing if used long-term.

 Cover the area with a bandage (such as gauze or a Band-Aid) to help prevent infection and dirt from getting in the wound.
 A first aid antibiotic ointment (Bacitracin, Neosporin, Polysporin) can be applied to help prevent infection and keep the wound moist.